wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 Champions are normally the first to be onboarded to the Stoplight Platform.
 We recommend giving them the **admin** role to give them visibility across teams and getting different API teams onboarded.

 Are you a Champion?
-Get your fellow champions on board.
+Get your fellow Champions on board.

 ##### Product Manager